ray-project/ray/doc/source/rllib/package_ref/replay_buffers.rst

 As noted above, Rllib's :py:class:`~ray.rllib.utils.replay_buffers.multi_agent_replay_buffer.MultiAgentReplayBuffer`\s support modification of underlying replay buffers.
 Under the hood, the :py:class:`~ray.rllib.utils.replay_buffers.multi_agent_replay_buffer.MultiAgentReplayBuffer` stores experiences per policy in separate underlying replay buffers.
-You can modify their behaviour by specifying an underlying replay buffer config that works the same as the parent's config.
+You can modify their behaviour by specifying an underlying ``replay_buffer_config`` that works the same way as the parent's config.

-Here is an example of how to specify an underlying replay buffer:
+Here is an example of how to specify an underlying replay buffer along with a default call argument:

 .. literalinclude:: ../../../../rllib/examples/documentation/replay_buffer_demo.py
     :language: python